bryan-trinh/SmartMirror/README.md

 Please refer to **RORRIM Poster.pdf** and **RORRIM Report.pdf** for more information

-Please watch **RORRIM Demo.mov** for our submission for Fall Design Review 2020
+Please watch [our demo video](https://youtu.be/KO6M1vGY9kg) for our submission for Fall Design Review 2020

 Our current implementation has the following: